 This is coupled with highly developed areas also having fierce competition between software companies looking out for good people to get onboard.
 By contrast, less developed regions have less talent to go around.
 The problem of hiring locally has frequently led to severe problems for many in the software development world.

 However, in today’s time, with the improvements and accessibility of new technology, IT outsourcing has become a much more viable and beneficial option for plenty of businesses in dealing with business processes, especially for those in tech industries.
+Add in the advancements in remote work due to Covid, and you have the perfect recipe for a more mainstreamed path to outsourcing.

 With this came the birth of three new distinctions for sourcing employees: onshore, nearshore, and offshore.